A screen shot from Valiant Hearts

 During the game you play as a Frenchman, a German, a Belgian and an American, and get air support from a Brit.
 The impression seems to be, to me, that you’re not presenting distinct good and bad sides with Valiant Hearts.
 There are bad people in the game, but ultimately both sides suffered.

-Adrian: In war, it's usually the good guys who win, historically – whether they were actually the good guys or not.
-In the First World War, there wasn't that pronounced division, between good and bad, that you had in the Second World War.
+Adrian: In war, it’s usually the good guys who win, historically—whether they were actually the good guys or not.
+In the First World War, there wasn’t that pronounced division, between good and bad, that you had in the Second World War.
 The lines were very much blurred.
-Communication back then was bad – it could be the case that you got a message too late to stop 100,000 people going over the top to their deaths.
-It didn't matter what side you were on, as thousands of people were being affected.
-And most of them didn't know what they were doing, or where they were going – they were just told to be somewhere.
+Communication back then was bad—it could be the case that you got a message too late to stop 100,000 people from going over the top to their deaths.
+It didn’t matter what side you were on, because thousands of people were being affected.
+And most of them didn’t know what they were doing, or where they were going—they were just told to be somewhere.

 A lot of the documents from the time, that we found, talked about families being torn apart, because a lot of the combat was on the borders, where multinational families lived.
-Because a husband was German but his wife French, he'd be called up, away from her, to fight against her countrymen.
-And that's the story of Karl in the game – he's taken away from his wife and child.
+Because a husband was German but his wife was French, he’d be called up, away from her, to fight against her countrymen.
+And that’s the story of Karl in the game—he’s taken away from his wife and child.
 There were so many stories we found like that.
-And the real people involved in the war weren't always aware, fully, of why they were fighting – there wasn't really that much information available to them.
+And the real people involved in the war weren’t always aware, fully, of why they were fighting—there wasn’t really that much information available to them.
 They were just there to do a job.
 And what happened?
 They got shot.
-They got shot doing their work – and if they didn't want to do it, they'd get shot then, too.
+They got shot doing their work—and if they didn’t want to do it, they’d get shot then, too.

 And it seems none of us are learning from the mistakes made in the First World War, the Second and beyond.
 Warfare is part of any nightly news broadcast.
 Somewhere, right now, someone is pointing a gun at someone else they consider their enemy.
 It’s maddening, isn’t it, that by now we’ve not found a better way?